 Regarding Unicode text and character sets

-Note that all of Unicode is supported, including double-byte character sets, such as those used in conjunction with Chinese, Japanese, and Korean (CJK).
+Double-byte character sets, such as those used in conjunction with Chinese, Japanese, and Korean (CJK) text is also fully supported.
 Both horizontal and vertical writing modes are recognized and translated into appropriate text extracts.

 PDFTextStream usage is unchanged regardless of the type of text being extracted – all character encoding issues are handled automatically.

 Controlling CJK Capabilities